eseer-divad/UNIX-Shell/README.md

 After decompression, have your system console open inside of the folder, same folder as the one this README is in.
 After hitting `ls` you should see:

+* Makefile
-* a.out (executable)
+* shell (executable)
+* shell.o (object file)
 * README.md (this file you're reading)
 * shell.c (source code)

-If you'd like to recompile the 'shell.c' file, whether you modify it, or find me a untrustworthy author, run: `gcc shell.c`.
+If you'd like to recompile the 'shell.c' file, whether you modify it, or find me a untrustworthy author, run: `make all` in your terminal.

-This `gcc shell.c` command creates an executable with the default name 'a.out' which will naturally overwrite any previous file of the same name.
-To start the shell, run `./a.out` if using the default executable name as instructed.
+This `make all` command creates an executable with the name 'shell' which will naturally overwrite any previous file of the same name.
+To start the shell SAFELY, enter `make run`.

 ## 2 - How to use David's Shell

 David's shell has several more working commands than the original Linux shell - used in many difficult computers today - giving the software a steep learning curve.

-When you run the executable 'a.out', your shell makes a child shell: David's shell.
+When you run the command `make run`, your shell makes a child shell: David's shell.
 Until you type in and hit `enter` the command `Q`, you'll keep running the child shell.
-Once you quit, the child dies abruptly and you'll return to the shell you've run `./a.out`.
+Once you quit, the child dies abruptly and you'll return to the shell you've run `make run`.

 These things are happening all in what seems like one window, because the shell is actually just broadcasting data through your system's terminal emulator.
 The shell is a program and can be a running process.